-2.4.1.
+3.3.1.
 Transport

 After sorting on-site, the CDW-materials are transported from demolition site the CDW receiving station for further treatment (reuse, recycling, recovery, or disposal).
 Usually, the demolition contractor decides transportation and handing over the CDW material to the recipient.
 However, the building owner might have other plans and interests, which should be stated in the contract.
-Transport also has an environmental impact, which should be considered.
+Transport also has an environmental impact, that should be considered.

-2.4.2.
+3.3.2.
 Sorting CDW off-site

-In case of difficulties with sorting on-site or special construction elements, e.g., sandwich elements, which cannot be separated on-site, sorting might take place of-site on an appropriate place in the vicinity of the demolition site or at a selected CDW reception site.
+In case of difficulties with sorting on-site or special construction elements, e.g. sandwich elements, which not can be separated on-site, sorting might take place of-site on an appropriate place in the vicinity of the demolition site or at a selected CDW reception site.